jleonard/rwd/NOTES.md

 # The basics
 ## html + css + js
 * When we talk about the 'front end' we're talking about these three technologies.
 * The technologies advance over time (html5) but they haven't been replaced since their introduction.
+Compared to the backend world.
 * When we talk about Bootstrap or jQuery we're talking about one our more of these technologies packaged together.

-## html
-* Is content mapped to structure.

-# The basics
-* html + css + js
-When we talk about your everyday front end we're talking about these three components.
-They advance over time (html5) but they haven't been replaced since their introduction.
-When we talk about Bootstrap or jQuery we're talking about one our more of these elements packaged together.

 ## html
 Is content mapped to structure.